kishubz2004/NASAProject/README.md

 ### 4. **FileNotFoundError**
 - Double-check the data directory structure to ensure files are placed correctly as per the project structure.

-## Acknowledgements

-- This project was developed for NASA's Space Apps Challenge 2024.
-- Special thanks to Vishwas Sai, Supreeth, Kishore, Gagan Sai Deep.